BjoernBoss/arger/README.md

 And examples of potential errors:

 ```
-$ ./test.exe
+$ ./bin.exe
 Test-Setting missing.

-Try 'test.exe --help' for more information.
+Try 'bin.exe --help' for more information.
 ```
 ```
-$ ./test.exe set 50
+$ ./bin.exe set 50
 Argument [path] is missing.

-Try 'test.exe --help' for more information.
+Try 'bin.exe --help' for more information.
 ```
 ```
-$ ./test.exe read -p 50 a b
+$ ./bin.exe read -p 50 a b
 Argument [path] not meant for test-setting [read].

-Try 'test.exe --help' for more information.
+Try 'bin.exe --help' for more information.
 ```